How Dominant is China at the Olympic Games?

 Perhaps the most visible display of China’s efforts to cultivate its prestige was at the opening ceremony, which was described by The Guardian as “China’s coming out party as a major world power.”
 The blockbuster event featured thousands of artists performing carefully choreographed sequences that not only celebrated China’s cultural history, but also—as The New York Times observed—aimed to “inspire national pride within China” and “reassure the world that a rising China poses no danger.”
 With a total audience of more than 1 billion viewers, it was the most-watched Olympic opening ceremony in history, far surpassing that of London 2012 and Rio 2016, which attracted audiences of roughly 300 million.

-As with the 2008 Games, China has again sought to show off its technological prowess and clean energy credentials.
+As with the 2008 Games, China again sought to show off its technological prowess and clean energy credentials.
 On the tech front, the Chinese government has pushed to showcase its new central bank digital currency (CBDC) at the Games.
 The “digital yuan,” as it is commonly called, is emerging as one of the world’s first CBDCs and is poised to significantly impact China’s financial technology ecosystem.
 Beijing has also heavily emphasized its sustainable and green infrastructure, with state reports announcing that 26 of the Winter Olympics venues will run entirely on renewable energy.

 This economic growth has dramatically transformed the Olympic host city Beijing itself.
 In 2008, the Beijing subway system consisted of seven lines—two of which were constructed in the run-up to the 2008 Olympics.
-In 2022, the Beijing subway system consists of 25 lines stretching 783 kilometers and containing 459 stations.
+In 2022, the Beijing subway system consisted of 25 lines stretching 783 kilometers and containing 459 stations.

 China’s declining popularity is in part due to international concerns about Chinese human rights abuses and political crackdowns in Xinjiang, Tibet, and Hong Kong.
 In response to these concerns, several countries—including the United States, Australia, Canada, the United Kingdom, and Lithuania—officially announced diplomatic boycotts of the Beijing Winter Olympics.
 India also joined in staging a diplomatic boycott after a Chinese soldier, who was wounded during a deadly skirmish on the China-India border, was chosen as an Olympic torch bearer.
 China has also been criticized for rounding up activists and critics ahead of the 2022 Games and for warning athletes and journalists not to speak out on political issues.